Sovan048/HTML_and_CSS_Projects/README.md

 # HTML_and_CSS_Projects
-There upload 10 basic projetc using html and css
+There upload 10 basic project using html and css